Bartoshko/heat-map/README.md

 # Heat-Map
-HeatMap CSV template is written in EcmaScript6 and serves as template or bridge to display heat-map based on given array of point distribution.
+HeatMap CSV template is written in EcmaScript6 and serves a bridge to display heat-map based on events passed.

 ## Dependencies

-Heat map uses d3.js to simplify code and use all power of SCV with very ridable code.
+Heat map is build on the top of d3.js to simplify code and use all power of SCV with very ridable code.